8fold/php-shoop/README.md

 |`TypeAsInteger::apply()->unfoldUsing(["a" => 1, "b" => 2])` |2                |`(int) ["a" => 1, "b" => 2]`   |1                              |
 |`TypeAsString::apply()->unfoldUsing(["a" => 1, "b" => 2])`  |"", configurable |`(string) ["a" => 1, "b" => 2]`|PHP Notice: Array to string... |
 |`TypeAsArray::apply()->unfoldUsing(["a" => 1, "b" => 2])`   |[0 => 1, 1 => 2] |`(array) ["a" => 1, "b" => 2]` |["a" => 1, "b" => 2]           |

+Note: The default implementation of the PHP JsonSerialize interface results in the PHP type being converted to a Shoop Tuple, then being encoded.

 #### Array